Today's Friday • 7 mins read

 Psychopaths constantly look for ways to exploit other people’s weaknesses, often ignoring that they are not completely invulnerable.

-• Need for power and control: Psychopaths have an insatiable need for power and control, which can be used against them.
-By not giving in to their demands and establishing firm boundaries, their power can be diminished, causing them to feel vulnerable.
+- Need for power and control: Psychopaths have an insatiable need for power and control.
+You may use this against them by not giving in to their demands and setting firm boundaries.
+It diminishes their power over you, causing them to feel vulnerable.

-• Low fear threshold: According to the University of Arizona Global Campus, psychopaths experience less activity in the amygdala, making them less sensitive to fear.
-While this may seem like a strength, it can also be a weakness, as they may underestimate potential risks and consequences.
+- Low fear threshold: Brain scans reveal that psychopaths experience less activity in the amygdala, the brain’s fear center.
+This low sensitivity to fear may seem like a strength, but it can also be their weakness, as they can underestimate potential risks and consequences.

-• Inability to form genuine relationships: Due to their inability to experience genuine emotions, psychopaths struggle to form deep connections with others.
-As mentioned on Psychopaths and Love, this can result in a sense of isolation and loneliness, making them vulnerable over time.
+- Inability to form genuine relationships: Due to their inability to experience genuine emotions, psychopaths struggle to form deep connections with others.
+This can result in a sense of isolation and loneliness, making them vulnerable over time.

 When we see these quirks through new eyes, as vulnerabilities, we can more easily identify their unchangeable nature and protect ourselves from their extreme harm.